 World premiere of the Bugatti Veyron 16.4 Grand Sport Vitesse

-Bugatti presents most powerful roadster ever at Geneva Motor Show
+Bugatti presents the most powerful roadster ever at Geneva Motor Show.

 Chassis.
-In order to put the unrivalled power onto the road absolutely safely and masterfully, the engineers have reconfigured the chassis of the Vitesse.
-Thanks to the quick-responding dampers that have been adapted from motor racing, the control of the vehicle has been further improved and perfectly balanced.
+To put the unrivaled power onto the road absolutely safely and masterfully, the engineers have reconfigured the Vitesse’s chassis.
+Thanks to the quick-responding dampers that have been adapted from motor racing, the control of the vehicle have been further improved and perfectly balanced.
 Body roll and pitching during hard acceleration and braking are now virtually imperceptible.
-Optimised wheel-load fluctuations have further reduced understeer and allow a maximum level of active safety.
-In addition to the incomparable lateral acceleration of up to 1.4 g, the precise interaction of the tires (on all-new, lighter 20-inch “Vitesse”-type alloy wheels), together with the intelligent all-wheel drive system, ensures extremely good handling.
-The chassis, all-wheel-drive system and the revised ESP form a dynamic alliance: since the reconfigured ESP kicks in slightly later, for example when you accelerate out of corners, the Grand Sport Vitesse also provides a more dynamic performance in these situations.
+Optimized wheel-load fluctuations have further reduced understeer and allow a maximum level of active safety.
+In addition to the incomparable lateral acceleration of up to 1.4 g, the tires’ precise interaction (on all-new, lighter 20-inch “Vitesse”-type alloy wheels), together with the intelligent all-wheel-drive system, ensures excellent handling.
+The chassis, all-wheel-drive system, and the revised ESP form a dynamic alliance: since the reconfigured ESP kicks in slightly later, for example, when you accelerate out of corners, the Grand Sport Vitesse also provides more dynamic performance in these situations.
 It goes without saying that Bugatti has adapted the brake-cooling system to account for the even higher engine output.
 The brakes, which are unparalleled in terms of stability and performance, now have additional and larger air intakes.

-In general, it can be said that the Grand Sport Vitesse is even sportier than the 1,001 hp Grand Sport, but at the same time it has not been turned into a full-blown racing car.
-It therefore remains easy to master for the driver.
-In this context, it is simply astounding that Bugatti managed to increase comfort in the chassis area by reducing the dynamic natural frequency.
+In general, it can be said that the Grand Sport Vitesse is even sportier than the 1,001 hp Grand Sport, but at the same time, it has not been turned into a full-blown racing car.
+It, therefore, remains easy to master for the driver.
+In this context, it is astounding that Bugatti increased comfort in the chassis area by reducing the dynamic natural frequency.

 Body.
 Bugatti has developed a new roof spoiler for the Grand Sport Vitesse that significantly reduces wind noise and buffeting in the interior.
 Furthermore, there will be a new windbreak for the roadster that can be stored away compactly in the luggage compartment when not in use.
 Both details will also be available for the Grand Sport.
 Together, they allow extremely relaxed, open-top driving even at speeds of around 200 km/h (124 mph).